AdobeDocs/audience-manager.zh-Hant/help/using/dil/dil-overview.md

 ## Purpose of DIL {#purpose-dil}

 [!UICONTROL DIL] 是API庫。You can think it as a body of helper code for [!DNL Adobe Audience Manager].
-It is not required to use [!DNL Audience Manager], but the methods and functions [!UICONTROL DIL] provides means you don&#39;t have to develop your own code to send data to [!DNL Audience Manager].
+It is not required to use [!DNL Audience Manager], but the methods and functions [!UICONTROL DIL] provides means you don't have to develop your own code to send data to [!DNL Audience Manager].
 Also, [!UICONTROL DIL] is different than the API provided by the [Experience Cloud ID service](https://marketing.adobe.com/resources/help/en_US/mcvid/).
 That service is designed to manage visitor identity across different [!DNL Experience Cloud] solutions.
 By contrast, [!UICONTROL DIL] is designed to:

 * Make event calls and send data to the [Data Collection Server](../reference/system-components/components-data-collection.md).
 * Send data to [destinations](../features/destinations/destinations.md).